'Get off the road': Couple shocked at NZ drivers' attitude to cyclists

 "It's not everybody – it's just that we have had the largest proportion of drivers making us feel scared and unsafe on the roads in the South Island than in any of the other 27 countries we have cycled through," Liefting said.

-"On the road from Tekapo to Geraldine, there were a number of vehicles that went passed us at 100km/h on a narrow, windy road without giving us a wide birth or slowing down to pass us safely.
+"On the road from Tekapō to Geraldine, there were a number of vehicles that went past us at 100km/h on a narrow, windy road without giving us a wide berth or slowing down to pass us safely.

-"Climbing over Arthurs pass, there were a number of logging trucks that did the same which made us feel so scared cycling on our roads. "
+"Climbing over Arthur's Pass, there were a number of logging trucks that did the same which made us feel so scared cycling on our roads. "

 While cycling over the Crown Range from Queenstown to Wanaka, one motorist yelled at the couple to "get off the f**king road".

-"We stop and greet any other cyclists we meet on the road and have been appalled with how they have been treated."
+"We stop and greet any other cyclists we meet on the road and have been appalled with how they have been treated.

 "Two separate travelling couples, one from Belgium and one from Switzerland informed us they had been sworn at a number of times for cycling on the road."

-The Belgian tourists – a man and his 20-year-old nephew - were spat on out of the passenger side window in the Twizel region.
+The Belgian tourists – a man and his 20-year-old nephew - were spat at out of the passenger side window in the Twizel region.

-"The couple from Switzerland were coming over the crown range on January 2 and the passenger in a passing by car leant out his window and spat on the cyclists' face," she said.
+"The couple from Switzerland were coming over the Crown Range on January 2 and the passenger in a passing by car leant out his window and spat on the cyclists' face," she said.

 "It's so upsetting and infuriating for us to think that tourists are coming all the way from around the world to explore our beautiful natural wonders and for their efforts are being treated so disgustingly.